0x0f0f0f/gobba/README.md

 ## Documentation
 The internal documentation is available [here](https://0x0f0f0f.github.io/minicaml).
+Please note that the language is still in a prototyping phase, and therefore the specification is not complete, and will be constantly updated.

 ## Installation
 To install, you need to have `opam` (OCaml's package manager) and a recent OCaml